RU09342/lab-1-intro-to-git-c-and-msp430-RyanH98/Assignment/README.md

 ## The math function

 math.c implements a single function, math.
 The math function takes two integers as input and applies a char operator to the two integers.
-The inputs are given as math(int1, int2, char).
+The inputs are given as math(int, int, char).
 The char input can be one of the following:

 1. '+' for addition.
 2. '-' for subtraction.